Microsoft DOS tree command

 Allows the user to view a listing of files and folders in an easy to read listing.

 The tree command is an external command that is available in the below Microsoft operating systems as tree.com.

 TREE [Drive:[[Path] [/F] [/A]

 |Drive:\Path||Drive and directory containing disk for display of directory structure.|

 |/A||ext characters used for linking lines, instead of graphic characters. /a is used with code pages that do not support graphic characters and to send output to printers that do not properly interpret graphic characters.|

 The tree command typed alone will produce a tree listing and overview of the current directory.
-The picture shows a basic example of how a directory tree overview looks in the Windows 8 Command Prompt.

 - See our tree structure definition if you need further information understand the structure of a tree.

 Tip: To output the structure of a directory to a file, along with other options, try using the dir command.